 (2) No indirect or facilities and administration charges may be deducted from prize funds.

-(3) No other funds available to the blogger may be reduced or rescinded as a result of this award.
+(3) No other funds available to the winner may be reduced or rescinded as a result of this award.
 This includes any start-up package, current or future grant funding, salary, or any previously committed institutional support.

 How to Nominate: